UoB-Interactive-Devices/ID24-TeamA/DinoFullBody_Final/README.md

-**DinoFullBody Guide** //
+# DinoFullBody Guide
-.cdr files are all the blueprints for each body part as the name stated.
+.cdr files are all the blueprints for each body part, as the name states.
-The blueprints can be preview with the images attached in Blueprint_Images folder.
+The blueprints can be previewed with the images attached in the Blueprint_Images folder.